 Is a degree in construction management worth it?

 Degrees are ideally suitable for aspiring professionals who have never had a job experience in the field.
-If you already possess years of management experience in construction, it may be the best way to gain a competitive edge.
+If you already possess years of management experience, it may be the best way to gain a competitive edge.

 What degree is best for construction management?

-A bachelor of engineering in construction technologies provides students with the knowledge to learn different construction techniques used for managing projects, building planning and budget estimation.
+It depends on a student's academic and career goals.
+A Bachelor of Science in Construction Management can provide students with the knowledge to learn different techniques used for managing infrastructure projects, building, planning and budget estimation.
+Talk with a college's academic advisor for more information concerning your career goals.

 What do Construction Managers do?